john-science/john-science.github.io/_posts/2019-08-19-common-linux-cmds.md

 ---
 layout: post
-title: "The Most Common Linux Commands"
+title: "My Most Common BASH Commands"
 tags: [Linux]
-summary: Getting Started with the Linux Commandline
+summary: Getting Started with the BASH Commandline
 ---
 {% include JB/setup %}

-So you're learning your way around the Linux commandline and there are *all* these commands you have to know.
+So you're learning your way around the BASH commandline and there are *all* these commands you have to know.
 It turns out, all of those commands are programs that you can find in:

 * `/bin/`
 * `/usr/bin/`